Replicator#

 plixeruser again.Enter the following details when prompted:

-IP address of the configuration host (typically the IP address of the Scrutinizer cluster’s primary reporter; can also be a standalone Replicator instance)
+IP address of the admin/configuration instance (typically the IP address of the Scrutinizer primary reporter or a standalone Replicator instance)

 Authentication token generated when the headless instance was registered (see above)